It Ends with Us controversies: Baldoni's countersuit against Lively, Reynolds, Sloane and The New York Times

 In reaction to Lively's lawsuit, Baldoni's attorney, Bryan Freedman, told NBC on January 3, 2025, that Baldoni intended to countersue Lively.
 On January 16, 2025, Baldoni's attorney filed a $400 million lawsuit against Lively, Ryan Reynolds, their publicist Leslie Sloane, and Sloane's company for civil extortion, defamation, and invasion of privacy.
 The 179-page complaint, filed in the Southern District of New York, claims that Lively attempted to hijack control of the film with demands and threats, and despite getting most of what she wanted, decided to accuse Baldoni of a smear campaign, "to deflect attention and blame for Lively's disastrous misjudgments...
 Lively would recast herself as the long-suffering martyr by portraying Baldoni and Wayfarer as her persecutors," according to the complaint.
+The complaint also states that Baldoni "was made aware of Sloane planting an unfavorable, false and defamatory story about Baldoni's Baháʼí faith to Page Six" and also planted "a false story alleging that there were 'multiple' HR complaints during production."
 Baldoni argued that Lively, along with Reynolds and Sloane, engaged in a coordinated effort to damage his reputation, derail his career, and obscure the film's original purpose of highlighting domestic violence awareness.
+Lively's cut of the film was the version released in theaters despite Baldoni's cut testing "significantly higher" with test audiences due to her insistence that she would not promote the film otherwise, according to Baldoni's complaint.
 He also claimed that the smear campaign alleged by Lively did not exist.

-On January 31, Baldoni filed a 168-page timeline of events, including text messages that provided further context into the environment during production, to support the assertion that Lively had conducted a smear campaign against him.
-The original suit against The New York Times in California was dismissed by Baldoni after the paper was also named as a defendant in the new suit.
+On January 21, Baldoni's legal team released unedited behind‑the‑scenes footage from the making of It Ends With Us to counter Lively's allegations that Baldoni acted inappropriately during production of the film.
+Baldoni's lawyer alleged the raw footage shows the actors conversing casually between takes, including light joking and discussion of scene ideas, and demonstrating professional conduct throughout the scene in what they describe as a standard on‑set interaction.
+Lively had alleged in her complaint that during the scene, Baldoni "leaned forward and slowly dragged his lips from her ear and down her neck as he said, 'It smells so good,'" adding "None of this was remotely in character".
+Baldoni's countersuit disputed these allegations, asserting that the unedited footage contradicts Lively's characterization of the interaction and instead shows both actors behaving respectfully.
+He alleged that the video shows that, as they were dancing in the scene, Lively told Baldoni, "I'm probably getting spray tan on you to which he jokingly replied, "It smells good."
+Baldoni's countersuit also alleged that Lively was "unable to take direction" and that she "tried to direct him" while they were supposed to be in-character filming.
+His lawyer added that "Any suggestion that this scene was filmed in any manner other than pure professionalism by Baldoni is unequivocally countered with actual evidence."